ptitSeb/box86/docs/COMPILE.md

 Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.

-#### for Snapdragon 845
+#### for Snapdragon

 `mkdir build; cd build; cmake .. -DSD845=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j4`
+or
+`mkdir build; cd build; cmake .. -DSD888=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j4`

-As most Snapdragon 845 devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On mobian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.
+Depending how old/recent you SD is.
+As most Snapdragon devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On mobian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

 #### for Phytium